fisticuffs66/MyFreeCams.bundle/README.md

 # MyFreeCams.bundle
-Unofficial Plex Plugin for MyFreeCams, "the original free webcam community for adults, featuring live video chat with thousands of models, cam girls, amateurs and female content creators".
+*Unofficial* Plex Plug-in for MyFreeCams, "the original free webcam community for adults".

 ## How To Install